guscastles/getting-and-cleaning-data/CodeBook.md

 The structure of the activities dataset has just one column

-> activity
+- activity

+The subjects dataset is extracted from *subject_(test/train).txt* files by function *fetch_subjects*.

+The structure of the subjects dataset has just one column

+- subject

-Once read and merged with subjects and labels, the train and test datasets are joined with rbind function
+After the train, subjects and activities datasets are merged, the test dataset is joined using R function *rbind* in function *join_datasets*.

-To create meaningful column names, the features_info.txt file will be used, with each name being tidy up by removing special characters “(”, “)”, and “,”.
-This last one will be replaced by “-”, so the separation of numbers are preserved

-The function fetch_and_clean executes the previous functions.
-It is run without any parameters and return a tidy dataset, with train and test data joined
+### The Mean and Standard Deviation Datasets

-Once the fetch_and_clean function is run, the mean and standard deviation values are extractred, along with subject and activities
+Once the *fetch_and_clean* function is run, the mean and standard deviation values are extractred, along with subject and activity features, accomplished by *create_mean_and_std_deviation_dataset* and *create_average_of_mean_and_std*.

 Then, the averages of all mean and standard deviation values are calculated